Data-Science-Big-Data-Research-Lab/GATE_GSI/README.md

 This repository introduces a novel methodology (GATE) for optimizing quantum circuits in quantum machine learning (QML).
 The optimization is based on a newly developed **Gate Significance Index (GSI)**, which quantifies the contribution of individual quantum gates within a circuit.
 By identifying and removing gates with minimal computational impact, this approach enhances the performance of quantum circuits, reducing execution time and improving computational accuracy.

 GATE has been validated using real-world datasets, demonstrating significant improvements in quantum circuit efficiency and robustness.
 This work contributes to quantum computing by providing a systematic, approach to optimizing quantum circuits.
+To reproduce the results, it's important to download the qiskit 1.2.4 and qiskit_machine learning 0.7.2 versions.

 ## Key Features